 Other factors that help determine a product’s sustainability are more difficult to measure.
 For example, is this product potentially contributing to the development of a pseudo-monopoly?
 Was this product developed by the hands of a mistreated workforce?

-You’ll need to research the company to know for sure since you won’t find that information on a label, which is a good time to check the GRI, UNEP, or CSRHub sites.
+You’ll need to research the company to know for sure since you won’t find that information on a label.
+So, it’s a good time to check the GRI, UNEP, or CSRHub sites.

 Is This Business Sustainable?